BCWoodard/TUTBuildConfigurations/README.md

 4. The final step is to create a Configuration Class that interprets which configuration the build was initiated with and read the corresponding variables from our Configurations.plist.

 5. To implement the solution, you simply need to import the Configuration Class into the file which requires any of these multi-option variables.
-When any of these variables needs assignment, you simply assign it the value from our Configuration Class:
+When you need to reference any of these environment-dependent variables, you just call the value from our Configuration Class:

                 NSString *googleAnalyticsCode = [ConfigurationClass GACode];

 Once the code is implemented, switching between build configurations is as simple as changing the scheme - literally a simple select from the scheme drop-down - before running your app.